Skip to main content

 Peak Summer: July – August

 Full summer.
 Water reaches 24-25°C. All facilities operating.
 Water sports available daily.
 Chiringuitos buzzing.
 The beach is busier, though never feels overcrowded by broader Costa del Sol standards.
 Families dominate.
 Temperatures climb to 28-32°C. Morning swims before 11:00 and evening swims after 17:00 are most pleasant — midday heat can be intense.
-August brings the Feria de Manilva (traditional fair) and Virgen del Carmen (local patron saint festival) with street celebrations and events.
+Mid-July brings the Virgen del Carmen (16 July — the patron saint's seaborne procession), and early August the Feria de Manilva (traditional fair), both with street celebrations and events.

 Early Autumn: September – October